 If there is one thing I regret in life, it’s not finding Wave sooner.
-Searching for an open-source alternative to Sage or QuickBooks, something simpler, easier to manage and without the costly fees, I stumbled upon a website that I could only describe as “Too good to be true” at first glance.
+Searching for a more cost effective alternative to Sage or QuickBooks, something simpler, easier to manage and without the costly fees.
+Basically I wanted a Free Accounting Solution that I could trust.
+I stumbled upon a website that I could only describe as “Too good to be true” at first glance.
 A simple and user friendly, completely free accounting and invoicing platform, hosted securely online, with collaborative features, receipt scanning and recurring invoicing included… WT Actual F!

 This has to be a scam… surely there’s a catch… let’s do a little digging…

 - Location: Canada

 - Reported Members: 3,000,000+

 - Encryption: 256-bit SSL